senanu/b40/docs/labs/photosynthesis_lab.md

 ### Objective:

 We will measure the rate of photosynthesis occurring in spinach leaf disks.
-Next, YOU will change the environment around the leaf disks and measure the effects on photosynthesis.
+Next, you will change the environment around the leaf disks and measure the effects on photosynthesis.

 Design an experiment to test 1 variable that affects the environment for the plant cells using the control described below.
 You can see the available materials listed below.
 You will have 4 beakers - 1 control and 3 to test your variable.
 Please run you ideas by your instructor before starting.